Union Pacific 6936: Service with Union Pacific

 Built in January 1971, the UP classifies No. 6936 as a DD40X rather than a DDA40X as indicated by the model designation on the cab of the locomotive.
 It served in revenue service over the next decade and into the mid-1980s across the Union Pacific system.
 UP 6936 made its last regular freight trip on May 6, 1985.
 It went on to become a part of the railroad's excursion fleet.

 The locomotive's last excursion with UP was in 2015, when it helped the UP's trio of EMD E9 units at the annual Cheyenne Frontier Days event.
 It was last used on July 12, 2016, when it helped to test UP 844, a steam locomotive being returned to service.
 Its dynamic brakes were used to simulate a load while being pulled.
 After the tests, it was placed into storage at the roundhouse in Cheyenne.

-At the time, the current operating condition of No. 6936 was unclear.
-As of 2017, a page posted on UP's website said the locomotive "now travels on occasion as part of the UP Heritage Fleet."
-But a page posted in 2019 did not describe No. 6936 as being operational.

 Accident

-In November 2000, UP 6936 collided with a dump truck at a grade crossing in Livonia, Louisiana.
+On November 30, 2000, the DDA40X collided with a dump truck at a grade crossing in Livonia, Louisiana.
 The accident killed a railroad employee riding on the nose section and the driver of the dump truck.
 The unit was stored in North Little Rock, Arkansas, until damage to its nose could be repaired.
+The repair was done by May 2, 2001.